 ⚠️ This new version of charts is currently only available on Netdata Cloud.
-We didn't want to keep this valuable feature from you, so after we get this into your hands on the Cloud, we will collect and implement your feedback to make sure we are providing the best possible version of the feature on the Netdata Agent dashboard as quickly as possible.
+We didn't want to keep this valuable feature from you, so after we get this into your hands on the Cloud, we will collect and implement your feedback.
+Together, we will be able to provide the best possible version of charts on the Netdata Agent dashboard, as quickly as possible.

 - Enjoy the high-resolution, granular metrics collected by Netdata

 - Explore visualization with more options such as line, stacked and area types (other types like bar, pie and gauges are to be added shortly)

 - Examine all the metrics by hovering over them with your cursor